Book a Call

 Wrong criteria for hiring (skill>communication)

 That said, communication is the top-most priority because things just don't go smoothly without it, and frankly, character and skill won't matter very much without it.
-Before hiring an employee, it is important to have an established medium for communication, both for personal messages and team channels.
+Before remote team recruitment, it is important to have an established medium for communication, both for personal messages and team channels.
 Slack is a software solution that addresses communication concerns because, like Messenger, it is readily available and instantly notifies received messages.
 But unlike it, Slack lets you create multiple channels for different teams or term projects - allowing each channel to be focused on a singular aspect of the business.

 Making sure that your virtual assistant fulfills his or her duties, and being respectful and kind all fall under character.
 For some companies, this may not matter much but a virtual assistant needs to satisfy most, if not all, of the checklists to become an effective employee.
 The reason for this is the fact that he or she is a remote employee - which means that challenges involving character are much harder to address compared to having an in-house employee.
 On top of that, your virtual assistant is essentially an extension of your company so it's best if your remote employee's character is aligned with your company's vision and objectives, especially in positions that revolve around marketing.

-Virtual assistants have an incredible potential for scalability, but it's also extremely easy to commit mistakes that make working with them challenging.
-When working with a virtual assistant, make sure to have a purpose, plan, and the correct criteria so you can save yourself from making expensive mistakes.
+Virtual assistants have an incredible potential for scalability, but it's also extremely easy to commit hiring mistakes that make working with them challenging.
+When working with a virtual assistant, make sure to have a purpose, plan, and the correct criteria so you can save yourself from making expensive virtual assistant hiring mistakes.
 After all, offshore virtual assistants are meant to save businesses a lot of money.